Moments of density-dependent branching processes and their genealogy: The moments of density-dependent branching processes

-\begin{rem}[Many-to-few] The recursion from \Cref{thm:recursion_moment} can be viewed as a many-to-few formula.
-One could expand this expression and obtain a very similar result to \citep{schertzer2023spectral, FST_Semipushed_2024}, in which the moment measure is directly computed from the law of a single uniform forest.
+\begin{rem}[Many-to-few] The recursion from Theorem~\ref{thm:recursion_moment} can be viewed as a many-to-few formula.
+One could expand this expression and obtain a very similar result to \citet{schertzer2023spectral, FST_Semipushed_2024}, in which the moment measure is directly computed from the law of a single uniform forest.
 Since our limiting object is a coalescent process which is constructed backward in time, we chose to use a backward in time recursion, conversely to the forward in time one found in \citet{schertzer2023spectral, FST_Semipushed_2024}. \end{rem}

-\begin{rem} The same argument could be adapted to the genealogy of a wide range of population models, as it only relies on applying the Markov property at the last branch point in the genealogy.
+\begin{rem} As will become apparent in the proof, this recursion is obtained by applying the Markov property at the last branch point in the genealogy.
+The same argument could be adapted to a wide range of population models.
 As an example, for the Moran model in which the population size is constant, it would directly show that its genealogy is Kingman's coalescent. \end{rem}

-\begin{proof}[Proof of \Cref{thm:recursion_moment}] We proceed by induction on the number of branching points in the planar coalescent on $[k]$ spanned by the sampled individuals.
-Thus, we start by determining the weight under $\mathbf{M}^{k,t}_{Z_0}$ of planar coalescents on $[k]$ with height $t$ whose lineages do not coalesce in $(0,t)$ (that is such that $\tau_1>t$) -- which we will call the ``base case'' in the following.
-By definition, the planar coalescent spanned by $\bm v$ has no mergers if and only if each individual in the sample descends from a distinct ancestors at time $t=0$.
+\begin{proof}[Proof of Theorem~\ref{thm:recursion_moment}] We proceed by induction on the number of branching points in the planar coalescent on $\{1,\ldots, k\}$ spanned by the sampled individuals at time $t$.

+We start by determining the weight under $\mathbf{M}^{k,t}_{Z_0}$ of elements of $\mathbb{G}^k$ which do not have mergers in $(0,t)$ (that is, such that $\tau_1>t$) which we will call the ``base case'' in the following.
+By definition, the planar coalescent spanned by $\bm v$ has no mergers if and only if each individual in the sample descends from a distinct ancestor at time $t=0$.
 Thus,